Retire in Quepos, Costa Rica

 What is it like to retire in Quepos?

 "Retirees in Quepos and its surroundings enjoy a relaxed lifestyle with plenty of activities to keep them busy.
 There is an active expat community in the area, with many retirees from the United States and Canada.
 There are plenty of cultural attractions to explore, such as the Manuel Antonio National Park, the Quepos Marina, and the nearby beaches.
 There are also plenty of recreational activities to enjoy, such as fishing, golfing, and hiking.
-For those looking for a bit of nightlife, there are plenty of bars and restaurants to explore," explained one retiree living in Quepos.
+For those looking for a bit of nightlife, there are plenty of bars and restaurants to explore," explained a retiree in Quepos.

 What advice do overseas retirees have for others considering retiring abroad?